-18. Reimbursement of expenses
+17. Reimbursement of expenses

 Employees are entitled to reimbursement of reasonable expenses that they incur in the course of their employment.
-The rates payable in respect of private motor vehicle usage shall be the rate stipulated the Clerks - Private Sector Award 2010.
+The rates payable in respect of private motor vehicle usage shall be the rate stipulated in the applicable modern award or, if award free, that stipulated in the Clerks - Private Sector Award 2010.